Many cancer survivors adopt a healthier lifestyle after their cancer experience.

 Alcohol is a risk factor for some cancers, particularly cancer of the mouth, throat, oesophagus, bowel, liver and breast.
 Limiting alcohol may also decrease the risk of cancer recurrence.

-Cancer Council recommends that, to reduce the risk of cancer, you should limit or avoid alcohol.
+Cancer Council recommends that, to reduce the risk of cancer, you should limit alcohol.

 For more information on standard drinks and alcohol, visit www.alcohol.gov.au.

 The risks and benefits of drinking alcohol vary for different diseases.
 A small amount of alcohol taken regularly may provide some protection against heart disease, but usually only for middle-aged people.
 This possible benefit needs to be balanced against the increased risk of liver cirrhosis, stroke, high blood pressure and cancer.

 There are many other healthy habits that can reduce both the risk of cancer recurrence and heart disease, such as healthy eating, regular physical activity and not smoking.